U.S. Supreme Court carries over decision on whether to take McGirt appeals

-The U.S. Supreme Court took no action Tuesday on a series of appeals filed by the state of Oklahoma that seek to overturn the court’s landmark McGirt decision or expand it to permit state action in some cases.
+The U.S. Supreme Court took no action Tuesday on the state of Oklahoma's series of appeals that seek to overturn the court’s landmark McGirt decision or expand it to permit state action in some criminal cases.

 The non-decision, the second in consecutive weeks, means the state of Oklahoma’s quest to overturn the controversial 2020 ruling is still alive as new McGirt-based cases continue to be filed in both federal and tribal courts.